JNavith/tailwindcss-theme-variants/README.md

                     mediaQuery: prefersReducedTransparency /* "@media (prefers-reduced-transparency: reduce)" */, },
             },
-            fallback: true, // prefers-reduced-transparency is not supported in any browsers yet
+            // prefers-reduced-transparency is not supported in any browsers yet,
+            // so assume an unsupported browser means the visitor is okay with transparency effects
+            fallback: true,
             variants: {
                 // The custom variant function, written by you
                 hocus: (selector) => `${selector}:hover, ${selector}:focus`,